Seiji-Armstrong/seipy/README.md

 ```
 Prints a list of notebooks that contain the str `search_str`.
 Very useful for these situations: "Where's that notebook where I was trying that one thing that one time?"
-Note that this requires notebooks to contain

 ### s3
 ```
 from seipy import s3zip_func
 s3zip_func(s3zip_path, _func, cred_fpath=cred_fpath, **kwargs)
 ```
 This one's kinda nice.
-It can apply a function `_func` to subfiles in a zip file sitting on s3,
+It allows one to apply a function `_func` to each subfile in a zip file sitting on s3.
-and pass key word arguments to it.
 I use it to filter and enrich some csv files that periodically get zipped to s3, for example.